 Credit/Debit cards fraud – A solution? – How to protect yourself

-1st of all I have been almost a victim to 2 fraud attempts in my 17 years in UAE.
+Now that the main methods by which fraud is conducted, here are some steps to help protect yourself.
+Let me tell you that in my nearly 17 years in UAE I have been almost a victim to 2 fraud attempts in my 17 years in UAE.
 The 1st was from the US while the 2nd was from UAE.
 Both affected my UAE issued credit cards.

 1. Setup credit card spending limits.
 All banks now offer monthly and even daily spending limits which can be configured through their apps on your phone.
 For example, ADCB allows their customers to configure both daily and monthly spending limits while HSBC on the other hand allow their customers to only configure monthly spending limits for each of their credit cards.
 So, use this feature according to your needs and your panic level.
 For example, I have my ADCB cards set to 500 AED daily and 5000 monthly while my HSBC cards are setup to 1000 AED monthly.
 Then I adjust those limits accordingly if I need to exceed them and then revert them back to their old values once I am done.
+The good thing is that you get to keep all the benefits offered by the credit card The bad thing is the inconvenience this causes if you go to pay something and discover the you need to adjust the limit.

-2. Consider getting and using one of the prepaid credit cards which is topped up depending on how much you need.
+2. Consider getting and using one of the prepaid credit cards.
+Those cards are topped up depending on how much you need.
 For example, Al Ansari Exchange offer such a card and you can top it up via a bank transfer using online banking from your phone.
-This is similar in a way to setting spend limits on your credit cards
+This is similar in a way to setting spend limits on your credit cards The good thing is if you suffer any fraud transaction(s) then only what you have in the card is lost without any further loss.
+The bad things are The inconvenience this causes if you get to pay something and discover the you need to top up the card.
+You lose all of your credit card benefits (cashback, airmiles, discounts,….)

-• Now you need to make sure your login credentials to such payment solutions are secure.
+3. Consider using contactless payment solutions (Google Pay, Apple Pay, Samsung Pay) which hides your credit card details from merchants.
+They generate unique tokens (think of it as masked credit card numbers) to be used for each single transaction and can not be used more than once.
+The good thing is you do not need to carry your credit cards with you The bad things are Now you need to make sure your login credentials to such payment solutions are secure.
 To mitigate this risk, consider enabling MFA via either SMS or an authenticator app on your phone to login to such portals to make it much harder to gain access even if your username/password were compromised.
+The potential loss of credit card benefits (i.e cashback credit cards).
+You need to check with your bank if using these methods to pay your bills will cause any loss in benefits.

 4. Stop using your debit card for any purchases especially online ones.
 Debit cards have direct access to your bank accounts.
 Using them is just a BAD idea waiting to happen.